-The maximum number of credit hours that can be transferred is up to 18 semester credit hours of graduate level courses for the DCE program if student is transferred from other accredited institutions in United States.
-The maximum number of credit hours that can be waived is up to 36 semester credit hours of graduate level courses for the DCE program if student earned the Master's degree at SVU.
-No credit is awarded for life or work experience.
+The maximum number of credit hours that can be transferred is up to 18 semester credit hours of graduate level courses for the DCE program if student is transferred from other accredited institutions in the United States.
+The maximum number of credit hours that can be waived is up to 36 semester credit hours of graduate level courses for the DCE program if the student earned the Master's degree at SVU.
+No credit is awarded for professional work experience outside of SVU.